 Her initial reaction to living in Canada?
 “How different everything is from the United States, from education to politics to temperatures in Celsius to unfamiliar brands at the Rideau Centre,” says Ferris, a native of Vermont.
 “Although I didn’t realize to what extent it would be different here, I really enjoy learning about new things and my experience so far has been terrific!”

-Read Jennifer's interview [This link is no longer available] in the Gazette.
+Read Jennifer's interview in the Gazette.

 Read more about Entrepreneurship at the Telfer School.